 Longevity medicine is a physician-guided approach focused on preventing disease before symptoms develop.

-Rather than waiting for illness to become obvious, longevity medicine identifies risk factors earlier and builds strategies designed to protect long-term metabolic, cardiovascular, cognitive, and overall health.
+Rather than waiting for illness to become obvious, longevity medicine identifies risk earlier and builds strategies designed to protect long-term metabolic, cardiovascular, cognitive, and overall health.

 - Lifestyle medicine